 Using a black nail pen and trying to keep as steady a hand as possible, the simple lines make creating a cat a lot easier than you’d think.
 Plus, over that white backdrop, these look pretty fabulous, don’t you think?

-If you don’t want actual cats in your cat nail art, don’t have them.
-You can still have cat-themed nails and one look we found and kinda loved was the first ‘meow’ nail you can see here – black words over the pink shimmery background.
-Simple yet effective, and not a single kitty in sight!
+If you don’t want a chowder of cats in your cat nail art, don’t have them.
+You can still have cat-themed nails and one look we found and kinda loved was the first ‘meow’ nail you can see here – black words over the white background.
+Simple yet effective.

-A look that you could customise for any length and shape of nail, you can use decals if you don’t want to write the word ‘meow’ over and over again, and we found some for you HERE.
+A look that you could customise for any length and shape of nail, you can use decals if you don’t want to write the word ‘meow’ over and over again.

-Nude is always in style so we love these nude cat inspired nails a lot.
+Nude bases are always in style so we love these nude pink cat inspired nails a lot.
 We love them even more because they’re short.
 As much as we love having long nails, they’re not really that practical so it’s nice to go a little shorter from time to time.

 If your nails are in need of a good cut and some TLC, try treating yourself to some base coat specifically designed for your own nails?
 You can buy strengtheners for weak and brittle nails, and just that one coat before you play around with your cat nail art can make the world of difference.
 That base coat will also help to slow down discolouration that often leaves them looking orange / yellow.

-We love this cat nail art – it looks a little like Sylvester the cat finally got his hands on poor old Tweety Pie!
+We love this cat nail art – it looks a little like the cat might finally have got his paws on poor old Tweety Pie!
 Don’t worry, no birds were harmed in the making of these humorous cat inspired designs.
+Birds aren’t the sort of thing you’d normally put with a cat on your nails, but for some reason this design just works.
+We’re adding it to our lust-list.
+Will you be adding it to yours?

 Feathers aren’t the sort of thing you’d normally put with a cat on your nails, but for some reason this design just works.
 We’re adding it to our lust-list.
 Will you be adding it to yours?